walter76/tracker/README.md

 # tracker

-Windows application to track how much time you spent on which tasks.
+Windows desktop app to track how much time you spent on tasks.